zyzyva/zyzyva_telemetry/PHOENIX_APP_DEPLOYMENT_REQUIREMENTS.md

 ```
 This ensures your database schema is updated before the new version starts serving traffic.

+**For PostgreSQL apps:** The provisioner creates the database, and migrations run against the existing database.

+**For SQLite apps:** The migration script creates the database file if it doesn't exist (including WAL mode configuration), then runs migrations.
+This handles the complete SQLite database lifecycle during deployment.

+**SQLite Database Management:**
+- **Standard Location**: All SQLite databases are created in `/opt/phoenix-data/sqlite/{app_name}/`
+- **WAL Mode**: Automatically configured for better concurrency and performance
+- **Backup Strategy**: The entire `/opt/phoenix-data/sqlite/` directory is backed up regularly by system-level processes
+- **Permissions**: Managed by deployment system to ensure `deploy` user access

 ---

 ## 🔧 Deployment Integration